 Scotland’s first low emission zone began operating in Glasgow at the end of 2018.
 Until 31 December 2022, the zone will only apply to local bus services but, after that date, the Glasgow LEZ will be extended to include additional vehicle types.

-The Transport (Scotland) Act 2019 proposes that the minimum standards for entry into Scotland’s low emission zones are Euro 6/VI for diesel vehicles, Euro 4/IV for petrol vehicles and Euro VI for heady diesel vehicles.
+The Transport (Scotland) Act 2019 proposes that the minimum standards for entry into Scotland’s low emission zones are Euro 4 for petrol cars and vans (generally vehicles registered from 2006), Euro 6 for diesel cars and vans (generally vehicles registered from September 2015) and Euro VI for buses, coaches and HGVs (generally vehicles registered from January 2013).
+These dates are only indicative - please check to confirm with your vehicle manual or the manufacturer.
 Electric and ultra-low emission vehicles (ULEV) will be able to be driven into Scotland’s low emission zones.

 To find out if your vehicle is likely to be allowed entry to a low emission zone, you use our vehicle checker.

 A frequent question received is why a 2015 diesel vehicle with a low tax band is restricted from a low emission zone, but a 10-year-old petrol engine vehicle is not.
 That is because low emission zones don’t relate to vehicle tax bands but aim to reduce the levels of Nitrogen Dioxide (NO2) emitted from vehicles.
 Diesel engines produce higher levels of NO2 and particulates so that’s why a petrol vehicle registered from 2006 will likely be compliant whereas diesel vehicles registered after 2016 are likely to be compliant.